7 Sources of Finance for Small Scale Business in NigeriaAbbakin

-All participants will receive certification on completion of the training and will be required to submit a business plans for areas where their businesses requires improvement.
+All participants do receive certification on completion of the training and will be required to submit a business plans for areas where their businesses requires improvement.

 The winners are therefore given business training, mentoring and funding – up to the tune of N10 Million Naira to start, grow and expand their businesses.

-The best part of the YouWIn Program is that it is a grant and you will not be required to pay the money back to the government.
+The best part of the YouWin!
+Connect Program is that it is a grant and you will not be required to pay the money back to the government.

-Interested candidates should use the federal government‘s YouWin! official website and find out more about the YouWiN Grant Information and/or Application Processes.
+Interested candidates should use the federal government‘s YouWin!
+Connect official website and find out more about the YouWin Grant Information and/or Application Processes.